-1. Number and extent of rills: Rills are none.
-Gravels and cobbles armor the surface.
-2. Presence of water flow patterns: Water flow patterns are none to rare.

-3. Number and height of erosional pedestals or terracettes: Pedestals are none to rare.
-Frost heaving of shallow rooted plants should not be considered an indicator of soil erosion.
+- 2. Presence of water flow patterns: Water flow patterns are none to rare.
+Rock fragments armor the surface. - 3.
+Number and height of erosional pedestals or terracettes: Pedestals are none to rare.
+Frost heaving of shallow rooted plants should not be considered a "normal" condition.

-moss, plant canopy are not bare ground): Bare Ground $\pm$ 5-10% depending on amount of surface rock fragments.
-Number of gullies and erosion associated with gullies: None Extent of wind scoured, blowouts and/or depositional areas: None Amount of litter movement (describe size and distance expected to travel): Fine litter (foliage from grasses and annual & perennial forbs) expected to move distance of slope length during intense summer convection storms or rapid snowmelt events.
-Persistent litter (large woody material) will remain in place except during large rainfall events.
-Soil surface (top few mm) resistance to erosion (stability values are averages - most sites will show a range of values): Soil stability values should be 3 to 6 on most soil textures found on this site.
+4. Bare ground from Ecological Site Description or other studies (rock, litter, lichen, moss, plant canopy are not bare ground): Bare Ground ± 10-20%.
+5. Number of gullies and erosion associated with gullies: Gullies are none.
+6. Extent of wind scoured, blowouts and/or depositional areas: None 7.
+Amount of litter movement (describe size and distance expected to travel): Fine litter (foliage from grasses and annual & perennial forbs) expected to move distance of slope length during intense summer convection storms or rapid snowmelt events.
+Persistent litter (large woody material) will remain in place except during catastrophic events.
+8. Soil surface (top few mm) resistance to erosion (stability values are averages - most sites will show a range of values): Soil stability values should be 3 to 6 on most soil textures found on this site.
+Areas of this site occurring on soils that have a physical crust will probably have stability values less than 3.
 (To be field tested.)
-Soil surface structure and SOM content (include type of structure and A-horizon color and thickness): Surface structure is typically very fine to medium platy or subangular blocky.
-Soil surface colors are grayish browns and soils have a mollic epipedon.
-Organic matter of the surface 2 to 4 inches is typically 1 to 4 percent dropping off quickly below.
+9. Soil surface structure and SOM content (include type of structure and A-horizon color and thickness): Surface structure is thin platyor granular.
+Soil surface colors are dark and soils are typified by a mollic epipedon.
+Organic matter of the surface 2 to 3 inches is typically 0.6 to 2.8 percent dropping off quickly below.
 Organic matter content can be more or less depending on micro-topography.
-Effect of community phase composition (relative proportion of different functional groups) and spatial distribution on infiltration and runoff: Perennial herbaceous plants (especially deep-rooted bunchgrasses) slow runoff and increase infiltration.
+0. Effect of community phase composition (relative proportion of different functional groups) and spatial distribution on infiltration and runoff: Perennial herbaceous plants (especially deep-rooted bunchgrasses) slow runoff and increase infiltration.
 Shrub canopy and associated litter break raindrop impact and provide opportunity for snow catch and accumulation on site.
+1.